 Most of your programs should work after you transfer the associated files and registry entries to your new computer.
-Kindly note that some of your software application cannot be transferred with the help of the "PC Mover".
+Kindly note that some of your software applications cannot be transferred with the help of the "PC Mover".
 That is the result of specific settings within the programs themselves, licensing requirements for one.

 You would need to reinstall the program manually or contact the program manufacturer for assistance.